jalil-salame/jalil-salame.github.io/content/rust_references.md

 safer thing, something that can remind you if you missed a field in a struct instead of leaving it uninitialized.

-Welcome to the *worst* Rust trait, I might be exagerating a bit, but I really don't like it:
+Welcome to the *worst* Rust trait, I might be exaggerating a bit, but I really don't like it:

 ```rust